What is Video Header Bidding?

 What is Header Bidding?

 Why is header bidding becoming a hot topic?
 What should we know about it?
-Who is benefited by head bidding – the publisher of the advertiser?
+Who benefits from head bidding – the publisher or the advertiser?

 Supply-side platforms are adopting Header Bidding.
 In this technique, the publishers who have the inventory offer it to multiple buyers.
 Whenever an impression is available, it collects multiple bids from various demand sources.